 - Software defined – Use industry standard hardware, as long as it is on the HCL you are good to go!

 - Flexible – Scale as needed and when needed.
 Just add more disks or add more hosts, yes both scale-up and scale-out are possible.

-- Simple – Ridiculously easy to manage!
+- Simplicity – Ridiculously easy to manage!
 Ever tried implementing or managing some of the storage solutions out there?
-If you did, you know what I am getting at!
+If you did, you know what I am getting at.

-- Automated – Per virtual machine policy based management.
-Yes, virtual machine level granularity.
-No more policies defined on a per LUN/Datastore level, but at the level where you want it to be!
+- Automated – Per virtual machine and per virtual disk policy based management.
+Yes, even VMDK level granularity.
+No more policies defined on a per LUN/Datastore level, but at the level where you need it!

-- Converged – It allows you to create dense / building block style solutions!
+- Hyper-Converged – It allows you to create dense / building block style solutions!

 Okay that sounds great right, but where does that fit in?
-What are the use-cases for vSAN when it is released?
+What are the use-cases for vSAN, how are our 7000+ customers using it today?

 - Production / Business Critical Workloads

 - Exchange, Oracle, SQL, anything basically….
 This is what the majority of customers use vSAN for.